What are Subs and Speakers?

 Spacing: Can you fit a component set of speakers in your car or do you need to find a coaxial set of speakers?
 Do you need a custom fit subwoofer box and if so what mounting locations and box options are available?
 Is there enough space in your car door to accommodate a larger size door speaker and is there enough clearance behind the speaker that it wont interfere with the inner workings of your car door?
 Is there enough space to accommodate the connections of the crossover?
 Jackson Tint and Sound can help you narrow down what speakers and subwoofers are your best options and what obstacles might be found throughout the installation process.
 We have decades of A/V installation and car stereo experience to help you select the right door speakers and subs.

-Wether you are just replacing one door speaker, just adding a subwoofer or whatever your level of interest is in improving the sound quality of your vehicle, Jackson Tint and Sound has door speakers and subwoofer options you need around your budget from brands like JL Audio, Alpine and Kicker.
+Wether you are just replacing one door speaker, just adding a subwoofer or whatever your level of interest is in improving the sound quality of your vehicle, Jackson Tint and Sound has door speakers and subwoofer options you need around your budget from brands like JL Audio, Alpine, Kicker and more.

 Power and Wattage: More power does not equate to better performance.
 If 2 subwoofer drivers are boasting a 1000W RMS rating per driver and are pre-loaded in a sub box and selling for a price that seems to good to be true, it probably is.
 These subs are know for being extremely affordable and being able to handle high power ratings.
 Not only do most of these cheaper subs come up short by at least 5Hz – 10Hz in the low-end in comparison to higher priced subs, they over compensate for their lack in low-end reproduction performance with excessive power.
 Watts aren’t cheap, and a sub that does 22Hz @ 500Watts will out perform any sub dropping off at 30Hz @ 1000watts.
 It’s all about the amount of energy that low-end frequencies produce.
 A 1000watt amplifier is going to cost you twice the money of a 500watt amplifier, spending an extra $200 – $300 on a high quality sub can easily save you $300 – $500 on an amplifier.